simrangit/Hashing/README.md

 •	entrySet() – It is used to return a set view of the hash map.
 •	Size() – It is used to return the size of a map.

+3. HashSet
+The class implements the Set Interface, and this permits the null element.
+Features:

+A.	Implements Set Interface.

+B.	As it implements the Set Interface, duplicate values are not allowed.

+C.	NULL elements are allowed in HS.

+D.	Objects that you insert in HashSet are not guaranteed to be inserted in same order.
+Objects are inserted based on their hash code.